rmlmcfadden/rmlmcfadden.github.io/ion-implantation/pysrim.md

   workaround is to just avoid providing the parameter.

-- SRIM's default values for (element specific) displacement, lattice, and surface binding energies do not appear to used automatically and need to specified manually.
+- SRIM's default values for (element specific) displacement, lattice, and surface binding energies do not appear to be used automatically and need to specified manually.

 [Python]: https://www.python.org/